SimonBiggs/Electron-Cutout-Factors/README.md

     output/YYYYmmdd_HHMMSS/

 This data is divided into folders according to the `input/data/` filename.
-Within each output folder a report of the code is given along with an interpolation table and the requested cut-out data.
+Within each output folder the following is found:

+ * `*_report.html` — A printout of the model code that was run for this data set.
+ * `interpolation-table.csv` — A printout of the interpolation table with the width and ratio resolutions defined in `input/parameters.csv`.
+ * `predicted-cutouts.csv` — A printout of the predicted cutouts that were requested within the corresponding csv file in `input/requested-cutouts/`.
+This only appears if cutout factors were requested.
+A factor is left blank if either the give or the gap parameters were above the threshold values defined in `input/parameters.csv`.